Discover all the fantastic things to do in the Lake District.

 scenic view with bushes and flowers

-Lakeland Segway is the longest running Segway Tour company in the UK.
+The longest running Segway Tour company in the UK.
 They are winners of the prestigious "Best Experience in Cumbria" award by Cumbria Tourism!

 The Ruskin Museum is a fantastic and fascinating visit, with a whole range of exhibits from the Stone Age to the Jet Era.